TripElephant/redpush/README.md

   visualizations:
   - description: ''
     redpush_id: 2 # some UNIQUE ID (inside the query) that will be used to track this visualization
     redpush_dashboards:
-      - my-business # the name of a dashboard were to add this visual
+      - name: my-business # the name of a dashboard were to add this visual
+        row: 1   # in which row you want this graph
+        col: 0   # in which column, can be [0,1,2]
+        size: small  # size of the widget, a row fits: 3 small, 2 medium, 1 big
     type: CHART
     options:
       bottomMargin: 50